singlestore-labs/terraform-provider-singlestoredb/README.md

 For information on developing `terraform-provider-singlestore` see [DEVELOPMENT.md](DEVELOPMENT.md).

-**Note: This is a preview release, suitable only for experimental user.**
+**Note: This is a preview release, suitable only for experimental users.**